• Shawn: Born Without a Race

 Thank you to our Patreons!
 Join at the $10 level and be part of our monthly ADOPTEE CAFE community.
-Our next Zoom is on 10/19 at 1 PM ET.
-This is an adoptee-only community.
-We appreciate all of our Patreons!
+The next meeting is this Saturday, February 1st @ 1 pm ET.

 Support the show